Past, Present, Future

 For the person being interviewed, it's an opportunity to share a part of themselves and feel like their life experiences have validity.
 People often want to talk about their lives, but they're rarely asked.
 When someone takes the time to listen, the message is that who the person is, what they've done, and the things they care about are important.

-© SV Bosak, www.legacyproject.org
+© www.legacyproject.org

 Materials